radj307/alias/README.md

 # Usage
 1. Download the [latest release](https://github.com/radj307/Command-Alias/releases).
 2. Rename the executable to whatever you want.
-3. Run the executable once, which will create the default configuration file next to the executable.
+3. Run the executable once, which will create the default configuration file in the same directory as the executable.
 4. Edit the generated `.ini` file & set the command to execute.

 __Example:__